Guido van Rossum: Centrum Wiskunde & Informatica

-He has worked for various research institutes, including the Centrum Wiskunde & Informatica (CWI) in the Netherlands, the U.S. National Institute of Standards and Technology (NIST), and the Corporation for National Research Initiatives (CNRI).
+He has worked for various research institutes, including the CWI in the Netherlands, the U.S. National Institute of Standards and Technology (NIST), and the Corporation for National Research Initiatives (CNRI).
 In May 2000, he left CNRI along with three other Python core developers to work for tech startup BeOpen.com, which subsequently collapsed by October of the same year.
 From late 2000 until 2003 he worked for Zope Corporation.
 In 2003 Van Rossum left Zope for Elemental Security.
 While there he worked on a custom programming language for the organization.

 Google

 From 2005 to December 2012, Van Rossum worked at Google, where he spent half of his time developing the Python language.

 At Google, he developed Mondrian, a web-based code review system written in Python and used within the company.
 He named the software after the Dutch painter Piet Mondrian.
 He named Rietveld, another related software project, after Gerrit Rietveld, a Dutch designer.
 On 7 December 2012, Van Rossum left Google.